zalando-stups/documentation/components/senza.rst

     The EC2 instance type to use.
 ``SecurityGroups``
     List of security groups to associate the EC2 instances with.
 Each list item can be either an existing security group name or ID.
+``IamRoles``
+    List of IAM role names to use for the automatically created instance profile.
 ``ElasticLoadBalancer``
     Name of the ELB resource.
 ``TaupageConfig``